fenildf/LeitnerEmulator/README.md

 <b>Loop to middle:</b> 1 2 3 4 5 <i>3</i>
 <b>Capped at max:</b> 1 2 3 4 5 <i>5</i>

 <i>*The max value is capped only if the current interval is smaller than the maximum.
-Set "Maximum Interval" enforce all cards.</i>
+Set "Maximum Interval" to enforce on all cards.</i>

 # Leitner System Setup